 - Build positive coping skills and self care practices

-- Talk with someone (Yes, simply wanting or needing to talk can be reason enough for therapy!)
+- Talk with someone (Yes, simply wanting to talk can be reason enough for therapy!)

 A THERAPIST WILL FIX ALL MY PROBLEMS

 The goal of therapy is not for someone else to fix your problems.
 Much of whether therapy is beneficial depends greatly on our connection with one another (thus a strong emphasis is placed on building a positive and trusting relationship), as well as your willingness to show up, to face challenges, and to create changes that sometimes feel uncomfortable.
 However, that's not to say you're alone in this process!
 I am here to help you identify and understand your specific areas of concern, provide effective tools and creative interventions, and offer support in finding potential solutions.